 Treatment for the various forms of spondylolisthesis is considerably less varied than the subtypes of the disorder itself.
 Typically, treatment consists of pain management and rehabilitation.
-Patients are usually prescribed a regimen of physical therapy and non-steroidal anti-inflammatories for up to 6 months before surgery is even considered, since both conservative treatment and surgery have similar long-term outcomes and surgery involves a much greater risk of complications.
+We prescribe a regimen of physical therapy and non-steroidal anti-inflammatories for up to 6 months before surgery is even a considerable option.
+Both conservative treatment and surgery have similar long-term outcomes.
+However, surgery involves a much greater risk of complications.

-When surgery is deemed necessary, the procedure performed is normally spinal fusion, in which two or more vertebrae are joined using a bone graft and metal implants to keep the bones properly placed until bone growth is complete.
+When surgery is necessary, we normally perform a spinal fusion, in which we join together two or more vertebrae using a bone graft and metal implants to keep the bones properly placed until bone growth is complete.
 Cutting-edge technology allows spinal fusion to be performed with an endoscope so that the targeted area is both magnified and illuminated.
 This technique results in a much smaller incision and a shorter recovery period.

 Patients with spondylolisthesis may be advised to wear a back brace to relieve pain and stabilize the area either during conservative treatment or after surgery.

-If you are experiencing back pain and are interested in learning more about treatments we offer, please contact our office.
-DFW Center for Spinal Disorders serves Fort Worth, Dallas, Irving and surrounding areas in Texas.
-Call 817-916-4685 today!
+If you are experiencing any pain caused by Spondylolisthesis and are interested in back pain treatment, contact our office today at 817-916-4685 to schedule a consultation.
+DFW Center for Spinal Disorders serves Fort Worth and surrounding areas in Texas.